nataliadavtyan/tindog/README.md

 * Followed the design file on Figma.

 ## Acknowledgements
-Personal blog is a solo project that was part of [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend).
+Tindog is a solo project that was part of [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend).

 ## Project status
 The project is complete.